dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ---

 :warning: Since v1.1.0, we've implemented a file discovery logic that "fills in" the missing files so that if the yml file is changed we find the corresponding sql file, to make sure we do the proper check.
-With this implementation, certain Hooks now can receive `"--exclude", "pattern"` in it's args, which overrides the `exclude:pattern` YML configuration of pre-commit
+With this implementation, certain hooks now can receive `"--exclude", "pattern"` in it's args, which overrides the `exclude:pattern` YML configuration of pre-commit.

-Instead of doing this
+Instead of doing this:

 ```
 - id: check-model-has-tests